Glidias/v-namespace/README.md

     `;
     css = doPrefix(css);

-Mainly used for distributing css-skinnable (but having completely self-contained base css styles) modular components anywhere (with a specific namespace) and providing a way of ensuring it's css class declarations will not be affected by any holding global/parenting css class names you may end up using anywhere else on your site/app.
+Mainly used for distributing css-skinnable (but having completely self-contained base css styles) 3rd party modular components anywhere (with a specific namespace) by providing a way of ensuring it's css class declarations will not be affected by any holding global/parenting css class names you may end up using anywhere else on your site/app.

 Just enclose your SCSS/CSS content some kind of `@include v-namespace("prefixNamespaceGoesHere-") {` block `}` mixin stub directive.
 Any content within that namespaced block  scope with _`./{some alphabet}/`_  (ie. a dot and then an alphabet) will be assumed to be a class identifier, and will be prepended with the literal string as specified in the namespace directive.